baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/session/contour_visibility.md

 The user has an opportunity to override this setting using the visibility toggle in the [Extra Tools tab](../../../user/extratools.md#contour-visibility).

-## Options

-- Outline (default)
-  - display contours as outline only
-- Fill
-   display as solid contours

 ## Example